hund

 Får man ta hunden med sig in i himlen?
 Han är snäll och han har varit en riktig vän.
 Han är klok och fin, och skatten är betald.
 Får man det, du speleman, då blir jag glad.

 Are you allowed to take your dog with you into heaven?
-He is a good boy and he has been a true friend.
+He is kind and he has been a true friend.
 He is wise and pretty, and the tax is paid.
-If you may do that, fiddler, I'll be happy.
+If you may do that, fiddler, I will be happy.

 Declension